AdiKhoironHasan/bookservices-api-gateway/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The Book Services project is a set of microservices that enables users to manage books and users data.
-It consists of three main services: API Gateway Services, Book Services, and User Services.
-The communication between these services is done through gRPC, using the ProtoBank contract.
-The gRPC protocol implements rtoken to ensure the security of services against unauthorized access.
+The BookServices project is a set of microservices that enables users to manage books and user data.
+The project consists of three main services: bookservices-api-gateway, bookservices-books, and bookservices-users.
+In the BookServices project, Coreography pattern is used as part of the [Saga Pattern](https://microservices.io/patterns/data/saga.html).
+In the project, bookservices-api-gateway acts as the central communication and control point, forwarding external client requests and responses to internal microservices.
+Coreography pattern is used to ensure that each microservice can handle its own transactional part independently, while bookservices-api-gateway coordinates and orchestrates them to achieve the overall goal.

-External communication is done via REST API, which is processed through API Gateway Services, and then forwarded to the target service using gRPC.
-JWT is used to ensure the security of client-to-service communication.
+Internal communication between services is done through gRPC, using the ProtoBank contract from bookservices-protobank.
+The gRPC protocol implements tokens to ensure the security of services against unauthorized access.
+External communication is done via REST API, which is processed through bookservices-api-gateway, and then forwarded to microservices using gRPC.
+JWT is used to ensure the security of external communication.

-Each service has its own PostgreSQL database.
-GORM is used to access these databases using ORM (Object Relational Mapping).
+Each service has its own database using [PostgreSQL](https://www.postgresql.org/docs), and [GORM](https://gorm.io/docs) is used to access these databases using Object Relational Mapping (ORM).

 <!-- GETTING STARTED -->
 ## Getting Started